I am honored to have my work featured in various magazines, books, and websites. Below, you will find links to samples of my publications.

-You can find another recent publication (about the bittersweet aspects of transitioning to a new stage in life) on Scary Mommy, here.
+One of my favorite pieces about the bittersweet aspects of transitioning to a new stage in life on Scary Mommy, here.

-My most recent book contribution is Never Will I Ever (and then I had kids!), published by the crew over at Lose the Cape.
-It's available now!
+Never Will I Ever (and then I had kids!), published by Lose the Cape.

 Mamalode: This is one of my favorite publications and websites.
-I'm thrilled to have been featured many times here.
+I'm thrilled to be a regular contributor there.

 *Life Imitates Art (an artistic collaboration with my friend over at MammaBugBitMe).